 Ozone ability for water disinfection

 Chlorine can neutralize most bacteria in water (Cryptosporidium is one exception).
-The chlorination process can take a long time based on how much water is processed.
+The chlorination process can take a long time.
 Further, chlorination generates trihalomethanes (THMs), which are disinfection by-products known to be carcinogenic.
-In contrast, ozonization is even more effective at neutralizing bacteria and viruses, and it works within seconds.
-It has been found that ozonation is 3,000 times faster than chlorination in disinfecting water.
-Additionally, ozonation can eliminate that pesky cryptosporidium pathogen mentioned above.
+In contrast, ozonization is even more effective at neutralizing bacteria and viruses, and it works within seconds (Ozonation is 3,000 times faster than chlorination in disinfecting water) Additionally, ozonation can eliminate that pesky cryptosporidium pathogen mentioned above.
 Finally, Ozonisation does not leave by-products as it decomposes into oxygen.